Timeline Guide

 How to prevent it

 Order the management pack the day you decide to sell, before instructing the estate agent.
 Treat it as pre-marketing preparation, not something triggered by an offer.
 By the time a buyer is found and their solicitor begins enquiries, the pack is in hand and the buyer's solicitor can move directly to questions on its content.
-This single step saves 4 to 6 weeks on a typical sale.
+In a typical sale this single step can collapse 4 to 6 weeks out of the timeline.

 Missing or Unclear Lease Information